-The term Elderly (Senior) care facility can be broadly defined as the last place a Elderly person can call home.
-This category will include: own home operated and managed by the relatives; different types of Nursing Homes; Government Agencies; etc. These facilities operate independently with different levels of care and costs.
+The term Elderly (Senior) care facility can be broadly defined as the last place an Elderly person can call home.
+This category will include: own home operated and managed by the relatives; different types of Nursing Homes; Government Agencies; etc. These facilities generally operate independently, and providing different levels of care and costs.

-Generally, an Elderly is discharged from the hospital and is resettled in an elderly home care facility where all the needs will be provided.
+Upon discharged from the hospital, generally the Elderly either returns home or is resettled in an elderly home care facility where all the needs will be provided.

 The Elderly Care facility and Technology

-This writing focuses on the availability, the use and operation of elderly care equipment and supplies.
+This section focuses on the availability, use and operation of elderly care equipment and supplies in a typical facility.

-Even the less bulky, complicated and sensitive machines, like the EKG, blood pressure and sugar machines, exercise machines, etc. can only be used or operated by trained personnel.
-And all cost a lot of money to acquire, operate and maintain.
+Even the less bulky, complicated and sensitive machines, like the EKG, blood pressure and sugar machines, exercise machines, etc. can only be used or operated by trained personnels.
+The equipment cost a lot of money to acquire, operate and maintain.

 In some places and Countries, even, when a facility can acquire these machines, finding a trained personnel to use or technician to maintain them, presents a lot of challenges.
 These difficulties will place restrictions on the size of a facility, the type of care it can offer and qualifications of the staff members.